hydroflame521/StateFarmClient/README.md

 # [](https://github.com/Hydroflame522/StateFarmClient/blob/main/README.md#ban-circumvention)Ban Circumvention:
 > BWD has appointed **Eggforcers** that will ban cheaters by **first-person spectating** them.
+>
-> If you use a private window or clear cookies an cache for the site, then you don't have anything to worry about.
-However, if you don't, or you want to use an account, or you're just interested, we've compiled some info below.
+> If you use a private window or clear cookies and cache for the site, then you mostly don't have anything to worry about.
+Most bans usually just apply to your browser site data, so clearing works.
+If you want to be completely anonymous while using StateFarm Client, use a VPN in conjunction with a private window.
+BWD hasn't implemented anything more advanced than this to track users, likely as it would lead to many false positives, especially in schools.
+But they may do something like cross-browser tracking in the future at any time, so be aware.
+>
+> However, if you don't, you want to use an account, or you're just interested, we've compiled some info below.

 _**Common detection Methods:**_
 > Eggforcers (normal players too) will look for the following actions in your gameplay to detection cheating.
 Avoid overusing them to an extent.